oyyblin/galaxy-docs/doc-guides/1-dashboard-tutorial/step-2-curate-credentials.md

 ---
-sidebar_label: 'Step 2 - Curate Credentials'
+sidebar_label: "Step 2 - Curate Credentials"
 sidebar_position: 4
 ---

 # Step 2 - Curate Credentials

-## Supported Credential types
+## Supported Credential Data Sources

-Currently we support CSV and subgraph format.
-Below documents how to create a credential using CSV.
-To create subgraph type credentials, please contact Galaxy team for assistance.
+Currently we support curating credentials through multiple data sources:

+- CSV file
+- Subgraph endpoint
+- GraphQL endpoint
+- REST endpoint

+## CSV Credential File

-## CSV Credentials on Galaxy Dashboard
+### Via Galaxy Dashboard

 - The user can see and select all credentials from any user while creating the space campaign, but on the “Credential” - “My Credential List” page, the user can only see and edit their own created credential list.
 - The user can download the existing whitelist file
 - The user can easily upload addresses in batches at once with the following file requirements:
   - The file needs to be CSV format (Without Comma)
   - Each address must not be duplicated
   - The file should not contain headers
 - The user can also create a reference link for credentials as needed.

-## Create/edit CSV Credentials
+#### Create/edit CSV Credentials

 1. Click "Credential" to go to "My Credential List" page
 2. Click "Create New Credential"
 3. Fill up the Credential Title
 4. Select the deployed Network
 5. Upload the CSV file
    1. Error Alert if CSV file contained duplicated address and invalid address
 6. Fill up the Credential Description
 7. Fill up the reference link (If needed)
 8. Click "Create"